vivekfrancis1/fpldilemmas/replit.md

 Projection Tools Limit: All projection tools (Player Projections, Match Projections, Team Goal/CS Projections, Goal Share, Assist Share) now limited to next 6 gameweeks only for focused analysis with updated dropdowns and defaults.
 Updated to show only future gameweeks excluding current/finished gameweeks for better forward-looking analysis.
 Match Projections now dynamically adapts to exclude started gameweeks.
 Goal Share and Assist Share successfully extended to display data for all 6 gameweeks with proper API integration.
 Most popular tools: Player Statistics, My Live Rank, and Fixture Analyzer.
 Fixture Analyzer display: Shows 6 gameweeks by default with user customization up to GW38 for comprehensive fixture analysis.
 FPL Content Creators Admin: Streamlined admin interface with only essential fields: Name, Manager ID, Description, Twitter Handle, and YouTube URL.
 Removed Handle, Platform, and Website fields per user request.
 Both Twitter and YouTube fields are optional and can be left blank.
 Database schema updated accordingly with proper column removal.
+All 24 content creators now have complete Twitter handles and YouTube URLs populated with authentic social media data.
+Interface displays full URLs as clickable links and Twitter handles as styled text.

 ## System Architecture